Pedro (footballer, born 1987): 2015–2017: debut season and Premier League title

-2018–20: UEFA Europa League win and final season
+2018–2020: UEFA Europa League win and final season

 On 11 August 2018, he scored his first league goal of the 2018–19 season in a 3–0 win away to Huddersfield Town.
 On his 150th Chelsea appearance, Pedro scored the club's 1,000th Premier League goal at Stamford Bridge, opening the scoring in a 2–0 win against Fulham.
 He scored two goals and had a hand in two more to help Chelsea through to the 2018–19 UEFA Europa League semi-final at the expense of Slavia Prague at Stamford Bridge on 18 April.
 Chelsea won 4–3 on the night and 5–3 on aggregate.
 On 29 May, Pedro scored in Chelsea's 4–1 win over Arsenal in the 2019 Europa League final; as a result, he became the fifth player to score in a European Cup/Champions League and UEFA Cup/Europa League final, after Allan Simonsen, Dmitri Alenichev, Hernán Crespo, and Steven Gerrard.
 His goal in the Europa League final meant that it was his ninth goal in a final in his career, putting him seventh in the all time list for top goal scorers in finals.
 He was included in the Europa League Team of the Season for the 2018–19 season.

 Pedro scored his first league goal of the 2019–20 season on 8 March 2020 in a 4–0 home win over Everton.
 He had been scoreless in the Premier League for more than a year, with the previous goal dated back to 27 February 2019.
 On 26 July, Chelsea manager Frank Lampard confirmed that Pedro would leave the club at the end of the season.

 Roma

 On 25 August 2020, Serie A club Roma signed Pedro on a three-year contract.
 He made his debut on 19 September, in a 0–0 draw with Hellas Verona.
 He scored his first goal for Roma on 3 October in a 1–0 victory over Udinese.
 After a strong start, his performances worsened due to several injuries and a conflict with manager Paulo Fonseca.
-Nevertheless, he scored in a 2–0 win in the Derby della Capitale against Lazio in the final match of the season on 15 May 2021.
+Nevertheless, he scored in a 2–0 win in the Derby della Capitale against Lazio on 15 May 2021 in the final match of the season.